spatie/laravel-demo-mode/README.md

 An authenticated user has access to all protected routes too.

+Because it uses session to verify the user, both `demoAccess` route and protected routes must have the `web` middleware, or having the `\Illuminate\Session\Middleware\StartSession` middleware to be able to authorize a user that is either not authenticated or not visiting from an authorized IP.

 ## Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.